sujonraihan/ibcs/Linux/lvm.md

 ## 💾 Overview

-Logical Volume Management (LVM) হল Linux এ advanced storage management এর একটি powerful system যা flexible, scalable, এবং efficient storage solutions প্রদান করে।
+Logical Volume Management (LVM) is a powerful system for advanced storage management in Linux that provides flexible, scalable, and efficient storage solutions.

 ## 🎯 LVM Concepts